JetBrains/teamcity-documentation/topics/integrating-teamcity-with-docker.md

 <td>

-The Docker Compose file version if the [Docker Compose](docker-compose.md) build step is used
+The Docker Compose file version, if the [Docker Compose](docker-compose.md) build step is used.

 </td></tr><tr>